Blowback (firearms): Roller-delayed

 After World War II, former Mauser engineers Ludwig Vorgrimler and Theodor Löffler perfected the mechanism between 1946 and 1950 while working for the French small arms manufacturer Centre d'Etudes et d'Armament de Mulhouse (CEAM).
 In 1950 Ludwig Vorgrimler was recruited to work for CETME in Spain.
 The first full-scale production rifle to utilize roller-delay was the Spanish CETME battle rifle, which was closely followed by the Swiss SIG SG 510 and the CETME Model B-based Heckler & Koch G3.
 The G3 bolt features an anti-bounce mechanism that prevents the bolt from bouncing off the barrel's breech surface.
 The G3's "bolt head locking lever" is a spring-loaded claw mounted on the bolt carrier that grabs the bolt head as the bolt carrier group goes into battery.
 The lever essentially ratchets into place with friction, providing enough resistance to being re-opened that the bolt carrier does not rebound.
-Due to the relative low bolt thrust exhibited by pistol cartridges the anti-bounce mechanism is omitted by Heckler & Koch on their roller-delayed blowback firearms chambered for pistols cartridges.
+Due to the relative low bolt thrust exhibited by pistol cartridges the anti-bounce mechanism is omitted by Heckler & Koch on their roller-delayed blowback firearms chambered for pistol cartridges.
 Heckler & Koch's MP5 submachine gun is the most common weapon still in service worldwide using this system.
-The Heckler & Koch P9 semi-automatic pistol, CETME Ameli light machine gun and SIG MG 710-3 and Heckler & Koch HK21 general-purpose machine guns also use it.
+The Heckler & Koch P9 semi-automatic pistol, CETME Ameli light machine gun, SIG MG 710-3, Heckler & Koch HK21 and Ohio Ordnance REAPR general-purpose machine guns also use it.